Flexible block-iterative analysis for the Frank-Wolfe algorithm: Introduction

-This is analyzed in Sections~\ref{sec:convss} and \ref{sec:ss} for convex and nonconvex objectives respectively.
-Section~\ref{sec:flex3} addresses a situation where a similar update to \eqref{e:shortA} is performed using an estimation. \end{remark} The following examples demonstrate that Algorithm~\ref{a:bcgg} need not converge using componentwise analogues of classical F-W stepsizes. \begin{example}[Non-convergent componentwise line search] Frank-Wolfe methods at a point $\bx_t$ with vertex $\bv_t$ are commonly known to converge where step sizes are selected by a linesearch, i.e., $\gamma_t=\Argmin_{\gamma\in[0,1]} f(\bx_t+\gamma(\bv_t-\bx_t))$ \cite{CGSurvey}.
-However, when linesearch stepsizes are chosen componentwise, namely via
+This work focuses on using short-step step sizes that rely on $L_f$ (or its estimator in Section~\ref{sec:flex3}).
+In contrast, the following examples demonstrate that Algorithm~\ref{a:bcgg} need not converge using componentwise analogues of classical F-W step sizes. \begin{example}[Non-convergent componentwise line search] Frank-Wolfe methods at a point $\bx_t$ with vertex $\bv_t$ are commonly known to converge where step sizes are selected by a line search, i.e., $\gamma_t=\Argmin_{\gamma\in[0,1]} f(\bx_t+\gamma(\bv_t-\bx_t))$ \cite{CGSurvey}.
+However, when line search step sizes are chosen componentwise, namely via